Willy Adames Preview, Player Props: Brewers vs. Pirates

 Willy Adames At The Plate

-- In 56.5% of his 124 games this season, Adames has picked up at least one hit.
-He's also had 22 multi-hit games.
+- Adames has reached base via a hit in 70 games this year (of 125 played), and had multiple hits in 22 of those games.

-- He has hit a home run in 16.1% of his games this year, and 4.1% of his trips to the plate.
+- In 16.0% of his games this season, he has homered, and 4.1% of his trips to the dish.

-- Adames has had an RBI in 37 games this season (29.8%), including 16 multi-RBI outings (12.9%).
+- Adames has an RBI in 37 of 125 games this year, with multiple RBI in 16 of them.
 He has also driven in three or more of his team's runs in nine contests.

-- In 46 of 124 games this year, he has scored, and 12 of those games included multiple runs.
+- In 47 of 125 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.